jnun/5daydocs/work/tasks/review/35-setup-output-shows-instructions-not-results.md

-# Setup Output Messages Show Instructions Instead of Results
+# Task 35: Setup Output Messages Show Instructions Instead of Results

 ## Problem
 The setup.sh completion messages tell the user to do things the script should have already done (e.g., "1. cd $TARGET_PATH" when the script could report it already changed there, "4.
 Create your first task using..." when scripts are already executable).